NATO Response Force

 The NATO Response Force (NRF) is a technologically advanced, multinational force made up of land, air, maritime and Special Operations Forces components, that are rapidly deployable.
 It provides collective defence and a rapid military response to an emerging crisis.
 In addition, it can perform peace-support operations, provide protection to critical infrastructure and support disaster relief.

 The NRF was created in 2002.
 Overall command belongs to Supreme Allied Commander Europe.
-NATO's Joint Force Command Brunssum and Joint Force Command Naples assume the operational command on a rotational basis, with Brunssum leading for 2018.
+NATO's Joint Force Command Brunssum and Joint Force Command Naples assume the operational command on a rotational basis, with Naples leading for 2021.

 The NRF structure is comprised of 4 parts: